-- As of year-end 2017, BDRR had $6 million in net fund assets (which some people refer to as the endowment), which is up $2 million from the beginning of the year.
+- As of year-end 2017, BDRR had $6 million in net fund assets, which is up $2 million from the beginning of the year.
 This appears to be due to a capital campaign to improve and expand the campus.

 - BDRR has 171 employees.

 - No employee received more than $100,000 annually.

 - The Statement of Functional Expenses (Part IX) on the Form 990 reports total fundraising expenses were less than $50,000 but the Statement of Revenue (Part XIII) on the Form 990 shows the organization spent $365,000 on expenses related to fundraising events.
 This discrepancy is because BDRR netted the expenses out in the Statement of Revenue (they raised $1,025,000 million from these events, spent $365,000, and netted $660,000 in revenue).
 In other words, total fundraising expenses were about $415,000 ($365,000 + $50,000).
 Most of the time, fundraising expenses related to fundraising events would be insignificant but in small non-profits that raise less than $10 million, expenses related to fundraising events are more significant simply because they are a larger portion of revenue when a non-profit raises $10 million versus $100 million.

 Expenses can generally be viewed two ways: by broad general category (program services, management and general expenses, and fundraising) or by specific line item category (i.e. compensation, transport costs, medical and veterinary care, office-related expenses, etc).
 Both are beneficial with the former providing an overall general idea of where revenue is spent and the latter approach giving more detail (except that a majority of fundraising costs are omitted because they were netted out).